metasyn/memex/content/entries/engineering/software/linux.md

 pacman-key --init
 ```

-This sets up your abilit to set some keys and then use them to check the fingerprints on packages you're going to install.
+This sets up your ability to set some keys and then use them to check the fingerprints on packages you're going to install.

 If you're on a raspberry pi, you'll need to add the keys for `archlinuxarm` in particular: